African Eco-Labelling Mechanism

 Objective and activities

-The project is establishing an African eco-label with the aim of improving marketing opportunities for sustainable products and creating incentives to reduce production-related emissions and adapt production methods to climate change.
-The project is based on preliminary work undertaken by the Marrakech Task Force on Cooperation with Africa.
-It is laying the technical and organisational foundations for a functioning labelling system and putting this system into practice.
-The project partners are establishing an organisational structure, a benchmarking system against which to assess existing sustainability standards, and a strategy to ensure financial self-sufficiency once the project has ended.
+The project established an African eco-label with the aim of improving marketing opportunities for sustainable products and creating incentives to reduce production-related emissions and adapt production methods to climate change.
+The project was based on preliminary work undertaken by the Marrakech Task Force on Cooperation with Africa.
+It laid the technical and organisational foundations for a functioning labelling system and putting this system into practice.
+The project partners established an organisational structure, a benchmarking system against which to assess existing sustainability standards, and a strategy to ensure financial self-sufficiency once the project has ended.

 State of implementation/results

 - Executive Board, Secretariat at the partner organisation African Regional Organization for Standardization (ARSO), Technical Board and Sector Working Groups have been set up

 - Four draft standards for the core sectors of the African Ecolabelling Mechanism (AEM) have been developed